Efforts to Eradicate Human Trafficking

 The California Transparency in Supply Chains Act of 2010 requires retailers and manufacturers doing business in California to disclose efforts to eradicate slavery and human trafficking from its direct supply chain.
 Section 54 of the United Kingdom Modern Slavery Act 2015 requires commercial organizations to disclose their policies and other information in relation to slavery and human trafficking, and the steps the organizations have taken during the preceding financial year to ensure that slavery and human trafficking are not taking place within the business and its supply chains.

 Lockheed Martin is committed to ensuring that its employees and suppliers take appropriate steps to mitigate the risk of human trafficking and slavery from occurring in any aspect of its business and supply chain.
 The following information is provided in compliance with the foregoing statutes.

-The majority of Lockheed Martin's business is with the U.S. Department of Defense and U.S. federal government agencies.
-In addition, Sikorsky Aircraft Corporation (a Lockheed Martin company) provides military and rotary-wing aircraft to all five branches of the U.S. armed forces and to military services and commercial operators in 40 nations.
-The remaining portion of Lockheed Martin's business is comprised of international government and commercial sales of products, services, and platforms.
+As a global security and aerospace company, the majority of Lockheed Martin's business is with the U.S. Department of Defense and U.S. federal government agencies.
+In addition, Sikorsky (a Lockheed Martin Company) provides military and rotary-wing aircraft to all five branches of the U.S. armed forces along with military services and commercial operators in 40 nations.
+The remaining portion of Lockheed Martin's business is comprised of international government and commercial sales of products, services and platforms.